MicrosoftDocs/kaizala-docs.fr-FR/Articles/Actions/KASClient/generated/classes/kasclient.kasform.md

 ID de conversation associé, ne doit pas être modifié

 ___
 <a id="creatorid"></a>

 ###  <a name="creatorid"></a>creatorId

 **● creatorId**: *`string`* = ""

-Le nom d'utilisateur qui a créé le formulaire ne doit pas être modifié
+Le nom d’utilisateur qui a créé le formulaire ne doit pas être modifié

 ___
 <a id="expiry"></a>

 ###  <a name="expiry"></a>expiration

 **● expiration**: *`number`* = 0

-Date d'expiration du formulaire
+Date d’expiration du formulaire

 ___
 <a id="id"></a>

 ###  <a name="id"></a>id